Place content here. This is a site-wide alert banner.

 - To comply with Connecticut law, the University must pay hourly employees all pay owed them within eight days after the end of the pay period.

-- Since there is no “next payment” for staff no longer employed by the University, underpayments for terminated staff will be processed and picked up by the employee at the Employee Service Center or sent via U.S. Mail to the person’s address on Form 3501 FR.40b Payroll Payment Adjustment Form.
+- Since there is no “next payment” for staff no longer employed by the University, underpayments for terminated staff will be processed and picked up by the employee at the Employee Service Center or sent via U.S. Mail to the person’s address on Form 3501 FR.07 Payroll Payment Adjustment Form.

 - Errors in payroll processing that result in an underpayment of a monthly employee’s base salary.
+All requests for monthly off-cycle payments must be approved by the Controller’s Office.

 When employees are promoted or reclassified, retroactive salary adjustments may be appropriate, for example, where the effective date of a wage or salary increase precedes the beginning of the current pay period or a retroactive job reclassification results from an audit.